AeroVironment (AVAV) Stock Declines While Market Improves: Some Information for Investors

-The maker of unmanned aircrafts's shares have seen a decrease of 10.63% over the last month, not keeping up with the Aerospace sector's loss of 4.35% and the S&P 500's gain of 0.62%.
+Heading into today, shares of the maker of unmanned aircrafts had lost 11.31% over the past month, lagging the Aerospace sector's loss of 0.34% and the S&P 500's gain of 2.1% in that time.

-The investment community will be paying close attention to the earnings performance of AeroVironment in its upcoming release.
-The company is slated to reveal its earnings on December 4, 2024.
-On that day, AeroVironment is projected to report earnings of $0.66 per share, which would represent a year-over-year decline of 31.96%.
-Simultaneously, our latest consensus estimate expects the revenue to be $178.96 million, showing a 1.03% drop compared to the year-ago quarter.
+Analysts and investors alike will be keeping a close eye on the performance of AeroVironment in its upcoming earnings disclosure.
+The company's earnings report is set to go public on December 4, 2024.
+The company's earnings per share (EPS) are projected to be $0.66, reflecting a 31.96% decrease from the same quarter last year.
+Our most recent consensus estimate is calling for quarterly revenue of $178.96 million, down 1.03% from the year-ago period.

-For the entire fiscal year, the Zacks Consensus Estimates are projecting earnings of $3.36 per share and a revenue of $802.14 million, representing changes of +12.37% and +11.92%, respectively, from the prior year.
+For the full year, the Zacks Consensus Estimates are projecting earnings of $3.36 per share and revenue of $802.14 million, which would represent changes of +12.37% and +11.92%, respectively, from the prior year.

-Any recent changes to analyst estimates for AeroVironment should also be noted by investors.
+It's also important for investors to be aware of any recent modifications to analyst estimates for AeroVironment.
 These recent revisions tend to reflect the evolving nature of short-term business trends.
-Consequently, upward revisions in estimates express analysts' positivity towards the company's business operations and its ability to generate profits.
+As a result, upbeat changes in estimates indicate analysts' favorable outlook on the company's business health and profitability.

-The Zacks Rank system, spanning from #1 (Strong Buy) to #5 (Strong Sell), boasts an impressive track record of outperformance, audited externally, with #1 ranked stocks yielding an average annual return of +25% since 1988.
-Over the last 30 days, the Zacks Consensus EPS estimate has remained unchanged.
-As of now, AeroVironment holds a Zacks Rank of #3 (Hold).
+The Zacks Rank system, which varies between #1 (Strong Buy) and #5 (Strong Sell), carries an impressive track record of exceeding expectations, confirmed by external audits, with stocks at #1 delivering an average annual return of +25% since 1988.
+Over the past month, the Zacks Consensus EPS estimate has remained steady.
+AeroVironment is currently sporting a Zacks Rank of #3 (Hold).

-Investors should also note AeroVironment's current valuation metrics, including its Forward P/E ratio of 58.71.
-This denotes a premium relative to the industry's average Forward P/E of 31.16.
+In terms of valuation, AeroVironment is presently being traded at a Forward P/E ratio of 58.36.
+This denotes a premium relative to the industry's average Forward P/E of 32.85.

 The Aerospace - Defense Equipment industry is part of the Aerospace sector.
-Currently, this industry holds a Zacks Industry Rank of 80, positioning it in the top 32% of all 250+ industries.
+At present, this industry carries a Zacks Industry Rank of 75, placing it within the top 30% of over 250 industries.

 Be sure to follow all of these stock-moving metrics, and many more, on Zacks.com.